Soberano Awards

-The Soberano Awards are the Dominican music awards, which are awarded annually by the Asociación de Cronistas de Arte of the Dominican Republic in Santo Domingo.
+The Soberano Awards (formerly Casandra Awards) are the Dominican music awards, which are awarded annually by the Asociación de Cronistas de Arte of the Dominican Republic in Santo Domingo.
 Often referenced in music line-ups to delineate a musician's popularity in Hispanic countries.
-Notable winners include Mozart La Para, Prince Royce, and Don Omar.
-It airs annually in the spring on Telemicro in the Dominican Republic.
+Notable winners include Mozart La Para, Bad Bunny, El Alfa, Prince Royce, and Don Omar.
+It airs annually in the spring on Color Visión in the Dominican Republic.

 History

 The Soberano Awards (formerly known as Casandra Awards) is an award given since 1985, by the Association of Art Critics of the Dominican Republic.
 The ceremony is held annually since 1992 in Santo Domingo at the Teatro Nacional.